LucasDelfino92/morrowindsharp/main.md

 ![Executables](MO2/MO_Morrowind.png)

+## IN-GAME CONFIGURATION

+- Click **Options**.
+- Select the **Video** tab.
+  - Set the **Real-time Shadows** slider all the way to the left, disabling them.
+Morrowind's shadows are buggy, ugly, and are not worth the performance hit.
+  - Set the **View Distance** slider all the way to the right, maximizing render distance for actors and other statics.
+- Select the **Audio** tab.
+  - Set the **Master** slider all the way to the right.
+This is required for AURA.
+  - Set the **Effects** slider all the way to the right.
+This is required for AURA.
+  - Set the **Footsteps** slider all the way to the left.
+This is recommended for Character Sound Overhaul.

+> ⚠️ You should not adjust your resolution through the **Video** tab, as it will crash the game.
+Instead, run **MGE XE** and adjust it there.

 ## MOD KEYBINDINGS

 This is a handy reference table which will hopefully help you have a better idea of what new hotkeys are available to you, having followed this guide from beginning to end.